 The rest of the cookies, like the peanut cookies and Kuih Bangkit are usually made during Chinese New Year, or Hari Raya (Eid).
 Well, you are lucky you can get this all year round.

-I only do Malaysian and Oriental, Asian type of cookies.
-I don’t do, say, carrot cake, Victoria sponges and other British cakes as it is not my speciality.
+I only do Malaysian and Oriental, Asian types of cookies.
+I don’t do, say, carrot cake, Victoria sponges, and other British cakes as it is not my specialty.

 It takes great efforts to promote my products as the main stream has yet to try and be familiar with it.
 It is a big challenge and I am slowly getting people to like and purchase my products.

-It is like shoe seller goes to a place and the locals are bare- footed.
+It is like a shoe seller goes to a place and the locals are bare-footed.
 So does one feel that there is no market for shoes, or that there is a great demand for shoes?
 I would like to think the latter.
 I am an incorrigible positive person!

-There are not many people selling Malaysian, Oriental, Asian types of snacks in the main stream.
+There are not many people selling Malaysian, Oriental, and Asian types of snacks in the mainstream.
 So, I intend to capture that market.

 MT: What is your kind of clientele?

-LL: My perfect customer would be a person who is adventurous when I come to food, has disposable income and love to share good food with good friends and family.
-They would probably have travel far and wide.
+LL: My perfect customer would be a person who is adventurous when I come to food, has disposable income, and love to share good food with good friends and family.
+They would probably have travelled far and wide.